 Different Lump Charcoal Woods

-The nature of the starting wood determines a lot of the characteristics of the charcoal.
+The nature of the starting wood determines many of the charcoal’s characteristics.
 As manufacturers use different types of single woods and wood mixes to create charcoal, it is good to know what you can expect in terms of flavor and burning characteristics from different kinds of hardwood charcoals.

 - Oak – This is the hardwood that is predominantly found in a lot of lump charcoal mixes.
 The taste of oak charcoal is the taste most people would usually associate with grilled food.
 The signature taste is intense, a little bitter, and a perfect complement to the natural umami flavor of meats.
 If you are just starting out with charcoal grills, this can be a good first choice.